 Can Google Street View Help With Your Injury Case?

-The amount of fact-checking and research a personal injury lawyer can accomplish with Google Street View is astonishing, and better yet, it’s absolutely FREE.
+The amount of fact-checking and research a car accident lawyer can accomplish with Google Street View is astonishing, and better yet, it’s absolutely FREE.

 Our law office has long used Google Street View as part of the initial, multi-step investigation for clients injured in car accidents.
 It’s especially helpful when the police report is not yet available, and the majority of times it reveals evidence that may have otherwise gone unnoticed.

-However, before we look at the specific ways Google Street View can help a personal injury case, let’s discuss the most common problem it addresses during an initial consultation: faulty memories.
+However, before we look at the specific ways Google Street View can help a car accident case, let’s discuss the most common problem it addresses during an initial consultation: faulty memories.

 Google Street View and Consultations